-With just over 1 billion users, Facebook is the world’s largest social network.
+With about 2 billions users, Facebook is the world’s largest social network.
 Facebook’s main focus is to allow users to connect and share with family and friends online.

 Users post status updates including photos and videos as well as scroll through updates and posts from friends.

 Like many companies, brands and events, you probably have your own Facebook Pages that you use to engage with the Facebook community.

 With the goal of increasing your ‘Likes’ and comments, integration of a Facebook wall at your event can boost community engagement.
 However, it’s very important to know that engagement via Facebook is very different than Twitter and Instagram.

 While many users accounts are public on Twitter and Instagram, most individual Facebook profiles are private and that means their comments, status updates and image content in their news feed is protected.

 In order for us to display Facebook posts and comments, you must have admin access to the page you wish to display.
 When uploading your Facebook page, you'll be asked to link our system with your account.
 This does not give us access to your page, this simply lets Facebook know that you are approved for access to this content.

 When posts appear on your social wall from your Facebook Page, your audience becomes aware of your Facebook community and is inspired to join the conversation and Like your Page.

 Encourage attendees to comment on your Facebook Page post with their best selfie, or letting you know their favorite part of the event - their interaction with your post will signal to Facebook that your posts are popular, which then increases the chances of reaching a larger audience.